rapidsai/cuxfilter/README.md

 ## Installation

+### Prerequisite

+To build cuXfilter image, you need to have the base image - `cudf` on your system.
+More information on building `cudf` from source can be found [here](https://github.com/rapidsai/cudf#automated-build-in-docker-container)

 **To build using Docker:**

 Edit the `config.json` file to reflect accurate IP, dataset name, and mapbox token values.
 While in the directory, run the following commands: